AFTERSCHOOL / FRIDAY PROGRAM

 Daily Sign-in

-Students must report directly to the program as soon as they are dismissed from their classroom or their school bus.
-Students will be considered late if they sign-in more than five (5) minutes after their usual ABC arrival time.
+ABC After School students must report directly to the program as soon as they are dismissed from their classrooms or their school buses.
+Students will be considered late if they sign in more than five (5) minutes past their usual ABC arrival time.
 Three (3) unexcused tardies equal one absence.
 The safety of each student is paramount to the ABC staff.
-If a student will not be attending the program as scheduled, it is essential that the student’s parent/guardian notify ABC staff of the student’s absence from the program.
-To avoid miscommunication at our sites, please be sure to call even when an absence has been communicated to the school about the regular school day.
+If a student will not be attending the program as scheduled, it is essential for the student’s parent or guardian to notify ABC staff about the student’s absence from the program.

 Daily Sign-out